edoardob90/aoc2021/README.md

-# Advent of Code 2021 👨‍💻🎄🎅
+# Advent of Code 2021 💻🎄🎅

 The [Advent of Code](https://adventofcode.com) is a coding challenge from December 1st until Christmas created by [Eric Wastl](http://was.tl/).
-The first puzzles will unlock as usual at Midnight (UTC-5) on December the 1st.
+The puzzles will unlock as usual at Midnight (UTC-5) on each day from the 1st to the 25th of December.

+Each folder corresponds to a day of the calendar and, in each folder, the `README.md` contains the first part of the day's puzzle.
+To unlock the second part, you must submit the correct solution that you obtained with your input.

+As the inputs are different for each user, use the `input.txt` files in each day's folder only if you want to test a different solution against my inputs.

 ## Languages used